 III.
-AIR QUALITY AND GREENHOUSE GAS EMISSIONS
+AIR QUALITY

 Wo uld the project: Where Impact was Analyzed in the LUTE EIR Any Peculiar Impacts?
 Any Impact Not Analyzed as Significant Effect in LUTE EIR?
 Any Significant Off-Site or Cumulative Impact Not Analyzed?
 Any Adverse Impact More Severe Based on Substantial New Information?
 Do EIR Mitigation Measures or Uniformly Applied Development Policies or Standards Address/Resolve Impacts? a) Conflict with or obstruct implementation of the Bay Area Air Quality Management Plan (BAAQMD)'s Bay Area Clean Air Plan?
 How close is the use to a major road, highway or freeway?
-Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.1 No Yes/No Yes/No Yes/No Yes/No/NA b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
-Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.2, 3.5.3 and 3.5.8 No Yes/No Yes/No Yes/No Yes/No/NA c) Expose sensitive receptors to substantial pollutant concentrations?
-Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.4, 3.5.5, 3.5.6, and 3.5.8 No Yes/No Yes/No Yes/No Yes/No/NA d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
-Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.7 No Yes/No Yes/No Yes/No Yes/No/NA e) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
-Draft EIR Setting pp. 3.13-1 to 3.13- 9 Impact 3.13.1 Final EIR pp. 3.0-5 to 3.0-6 No Yes/No Yes/No Yes/No Yes/No/NA f) Conflict with an applicable plan, policy, or regulation adopted for the purposes of reducing the emissions of greenhouse gases?
-Draft EIR Setting pp. 3.13-1 to 3.13- 9 Impact 3.13.1 Final EIR pp. 3.0- 5 to 3.0-6 No Yes/No Yes/No Yes/No Yes/No/NA
+Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.1 No No No No N/A, impact remains less than significant b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.2, 3.5.3 and 3.5.8 No No No No N/A, impact remains less than significant c) Expose sensitive receptors to substantial pollutant concentrations?
+Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.4, 3.5.5, 3.5.6, and 3.5.8 No No No No N/A, impact remains less than significant d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+Draft EIR Setting pp. 3.5- 1 to 3.5-13 Impact 3.5.7 No No No No N/A, impact remains less than significant